How to Create a Graphic Design Resume for Maximum Impact

 This is an important step.
 No matter how good your portfolio is, someone will have a better eye than you.

-To find a fresh pair of eyes, you can start by looking at your graphic designer colleagues or coworkers.
-They might have some free time they want to spend, or they may be willing to review your portfolio for free if you give them a heads up.
+You can look at your graphic designer colleagues or coworkers to find a fresh pair of eyes.
+They might have some free time they want to spend, or they may be willing to review your portfolio for free if you give them a heads-up.

 You can also ask friends who work in design.
 Or consider getting a professional graphic designer to review your portfolio for you.